A kickass engineering resume will make you stand out from the competition, and it’s the first hurdle to clear to landing a job.

 #6 Back up your words

-It’s always smart to assume every part of your resume will become an interview question.
-This is why I recommend doing the following with your resume’s content:
+Assume every part of your resume could become an interview question.
+That’s why I suggest doing the following with your resume’s content:

-- Provide examples of work you’ve done for every keyword you list.
-If you say you’re highly skilled with design software, have examples ready to fire off.
+- Be ready with examples of work you’ve done for every keyword you list.
+If you claim you’re a design software whiz, have examples at the ready.

 #7 Scannable and easy to read

-The content of an engineering resume needs to be effortless to consume.
-Plus, other engineers don’t care about how fancy your resume looks.
-Engineers just care about efficiency and utility.
-We’re a boring bunch…
+The content of an engineering resume should be easy to digest.
+Other engineers don’t care about flashy resumes.
+We’re all about efficiency and utility.
+Yeah, we’re a boring bunch…

-So, use a combination of the following in formatting your resume:
+Feel free to use a mix of these formatting elements in your resume:

 - Text justification